nuxeo/nuxeo-drive/nuxeo-drive-client/digital_signature.md

     You then need to create a Private Key Password and enter this password.
     This will create the `NuxeoDriveSPC.pfx` file.

-- Import the code-signing certificate into the certificate store
+- Import the code-signing certificate into the Windows Root certificate store

     Run `certmgr.msc` and import `NuxeoDriveSPC.pfx` into the `Trusted Root Certification Authorites`.
 Check everything except "Enable strong  private key protection" and keep default options.
     This will create a "Nuxeo Drive SPC" entry in the `Trusted Root Certification Authorites`.